 This control measure seeks NOx emission reductions from electric generating units regulated by Rule 1135 and will focus on assessing low NOx and zero emission technologies for power generation as well as other NOx combustion reduction technologies.
-This measure proposes to implement near-zero and zero emission technologies through a regulatory approach at electricity generating facilities.
+This measure proposes to implement near-zerolow NOx and zero emission technologies through a regulatory approach at electricity generating facilities.
 Electricity generating facilities operating gas-fired boilers can repower with lower-emitting turbines.
 Facilities operating gas-fired turbines or diesel engines can transition to electrified units, units fueled by non-fossil energy sources (e.g., hydrogen-fueled turbines), fuel cells for power generation, or gas-fired units that meet CARB's Distributed Generation Certification Regulation standards.
 This approach needs to consider electrical or alternative fuel infrastructure required to operate these equipment and future electrical grid stability when transitioning to zero emission electric generating units.
+During rule development, staff will consider technical feasibility, identify industry-specific affordability issues, cost-effectiveness and incremental cost-effectiveness, and may consider alternative compliance mechanisms.

-Emission reductions for this control measure are estimated to be approximately 0.62 tons per day by 2037.
+Emission reductions for this control measure are estimated to be approximately 0.620.91 tons per day by 2037.
 The target of this approach is to replace boiler units with lower-emitting turbines, implement zero emission technologies for 10 percent of gas-fired sources and other lower NOx emission technologies for the rest of the 90 percent of gas-fired sources at electricity generating facilities, and replace existing diesel internal combustion engines with lower-emitting technologies.